jml6m/fas-js/README.md

 An FSA (a type of state machine) recognizes exactly one language.
 More formally, if A is the set of all strings that a given machine M accepts, then we can say that A is the language of machine M, or L(M) = A. When we say that M recognizes A, it means that the machine M accepts all possible strings within A. This library gives you tools to simulate a given input string <i>w</i> to determine if <i>w</i> ∈ A.

-An FSA can be conceptualized as a [Directed Graph](https://en.wikipedia.org/wiki/Directed_graph), and more speifically, an [Oriented Graph](https://en.wikipedia.org/wiki/Orientation_(graph_theory)).
+An FSA can be conceptualized as a [Directed Graph](https://en.wikipedia.org/wiki/Directed_graph), and more specifically, an [Oriented Graph](https://en.wikipedia.org/wiki/Orientation_(graph_theory)).
 It's often visualized in this way for teaching and demonstration (see below) purposes.
 It is also important to understand [Sets](https://en.wikipedia.org/wiki/Set_(mathematics)) and their logical operators when working with FSAs.

 ## Usage
 First, define your FSA according to the definition above.